Things to do in Asheville, North Carolina

 Highland Brewing

 If your idea of sightseeing involves hops rather than hiking boots, make time for Highland Brewing.
-Founded in 1994, it was Asheville’s first brewery and has kept with the times by offering an array of fine ales and lagers: Gaelic Ale (“Asheville’s first beer”), Oatmeal Porter, High Pines Imperial IPA and more.
-Visitors can make a day of it by partaking in various outdoor activities right on the premises.
-Relax on the lawn, play on the disc golf or volleyball courts and enjoy regular live music events that capture the city’s laid-back vibe.
+“They were the first brewery in Asheville—the one that kicked off the craze of craft beer in this community,” Button says.
+Founded in 1994, this local staple has kept with the times by offering an array of fine ales and lagers: Gaelic Ale (“Asheville’s first beer”), Oatmeal Porter, High Pines Imperial IPA and more.
+“This place is also really special because they have all these outdoor activities in addition to the beer,” Button adds.
+“Make a day of it!”
+Visitors can relax on the lawn, play on the disc golf or volleyball courts, and enjoy regular live music events that capture the city’s laid-back vibe.

 Highland Brewing: 12 Old Charlotte Highway, Asheville, NC 28803; 828-299-3370